astolap/WaSP/README.md

 ### Kakadu installation on Linux

-Some of the encoding is currently done by JPEG2000 and for that we use the Kakadu Software
+Residual encoding is currently done by JPEG2000 and for that we use the Kakadu Software.

 [Download Kakadu for Linux](http://kakadusoftware.com/downloads/) and see Kakadu's README.txt for instructions regarding **LD\_LIBRARY\_PATH**.